IBM-Cloud/techxchange-labs/docs/logs-1568/50-templates.md

    ![](images/show-graph-for-key.png ':size=400')
    The field visualization with top values is displayed.
    ![](images/field-visulaization-field.png ':size=400')
-1. Select the three dots to view the raw log, copy the permalink to quickly access the log at a later time.
+1. Select the three dots to view the raw log, **Copy Permalink** to quickly access the log at a later time.
    ![](images/three-dots.png ':size=300')
-   Explore the options.
    ![](images/three-dots-options.png ':size=300')

 ## View the logs that are associated with a template

-From the Templates page, scroll to the right, hover over the column **First seen**.
+From the Templates page, scroll to the right, hover over the column **First Seen**.

 ![](images/template-3.png ':size=300')